Last Updated on March 26, 2025 by Christine Kaaloa

 - Snacks & Vitamins: I always take power bars as snacks.
 I’ll sometimes pack a bag of dried fruit and mixed nuts as a backup meal for times when I don’t feel comfortable with my food options.

-- Pack of tissues or small roll of toilet paper (* you’ll need them for public bathrooms & rest stops)
+- Pack of tissues or small roll of toilet paper (* for public bathrooms & rest stops)

 - Flush-friendly biodegradable baby wipes